-As lockdown eases and people get used to going out more, you may need to remind your family and friends about your infection risk and explain why you need to take extra care.
-You might find it helpful to share our downloadable fact sheet about infection.
+As lockdown eases and people get used to going out more, you may need to remind your family, friends or employer about your infection risk and explain why you need to take extra care.
+You might find it helpful to share our fact sheet about infection.

 Supportive care means treatment that’s given to reduce the side effects of cancer treatment and help with the symptoms of blood cancer.
 This might include growth factors (G-CSF), which may be given with chemotherapy to help your bone marrow make new white blood cells and boost your immune system.

 You may also be given anti-viral medication or antibiotics to prevent an infection.
 The medical name for this is prophylaxis.